libattachsql/libattachsql/docs/api/types.rst

    A connection object allocated by :c:func:`attachsql_connect_create` and used to send and receive data from the MySQL server.

+.. c:type:: attachsql_error_t

+   An error object allocated by many functions in the library and needs to be freed by the user using :c:func:`attachsql_error_free`.

 Builtin Types
 -------------